pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0126.md

 ### [First ever live stream][live-stream]

-This year we also had our first ever [live stream][live-stream] where we discussed our newly released [dependencies][dependencies-gh] library, and we live refactored how navigation was modeled in the SyncUps application we built for our [Modern SwiftUI][modern-swiftui-collection] series.
+This year we also had our first ever [live stream][live-stream] where we discussed our newly released [dependencies library][dependencies-gh], and we live-refactored how navigation was modeled in the SyncUps application we built for our [Modern SwiftUI][modern-swiftui-collection] series.